 \subsubsection{Qualia Space}

-While the CaP model defines the overall frame for the manipulations of cues and their congruencies, it does not provide a ranking of (in)congruencies, nor does it specify changes in the qualia space.
-Therefore, in the following, we identify relevant qualia and constructs describing the VR experience and, thereby, review related research indicating how the named (in)congruencies may influence the perception of co-located virtual others, the perception of self-representation, and the VR experience
+While the CaP model defines the overall frame for manipulating cues and their congruencies, it does not provide a ranking of (in)congruencies or specify changes in the qualia space.
+Therefore, in the following, we identify relevant qualia and constructs describing the VR experience and, thereby, review related research indicating how the named (in)congruencies may influence the perception of co-located virtual others, the perception of self-representation, and the VR experience.